WE ARE HERE TO LISTEN.

 Here to Listen.
 To Take Notice.

 ‘Take Notice: Amplifying Black Stories’ was created with the intent to connect, provide resources, and inspire personal growth.
-I grew up in predominantly rural areas of Western Washington and it wasn’t until I had the opportunity to attend Berklee College of Music in Boston, where I participated in conversations around Diversity, Equity, and Inclusion, that I began to learn how much I didn’t know about the lived experiences of people of color in our country and around the world.
+I grew up in predominantly suburban and rural areas of Western Washington with some but not much cultural diversity.
+It wasn’t until I had the opportunity to attend Berklee College of Music in Boston, where I participated in conversations around Diversity, Equity, and Inclusion, that I began to learn how much I didn’t know about the lived experiences of people of color in our country and around the world.

 My education on these topics began to deepen a few years later when I met who is now my husband.
 We had different upbringings.
-He grew up in South Seattle and is a Black man.
 We had conversations about the many times he was mistreated in school and harassed by authorities because of the color of his skin.
 We encountered situations I had never been confronted with as a mixed-race couple.
 I soon began to seek out ways to educate myself further.
 Once you see, you cannot unsee.

 Eventually, I got curious about the impact the conversations between my husband and I could have on others.
 The potential for change can come from just one person’s story, whether it's a shared experience or unfamiliar.
 The idea of a podcast came to mind.
 The pandemic created the space to get started while the murder of George Floyd and ensuing marches and demonstrations held the inspiration to take action.